 For the filling

-1. Sift the flour, baking powder, ginger and salt into a mixing bowl.
+- Sift 160g plain flour, ½ tsp baking powder, ¼ tsp ground ginger and a pinch of salt into a mixing bowl.

-2. Rub in the diced butter with your finger tips until the consistency of breadcrumbs
+- Rub in 100g diced butter or spread with your finger tips until you have the consistency of breadcrumbs

-9. Lightly brush with beaten egg and bake in the oven for 20-25 minutes until golden brown.
+- Lightly brush with beaten egg or milk if preferred and bake in the oven for 20-25 minutes until golden brown.

 Felicity Cloake's How to make the perfect fig rolls was a great starting point when I was preparing this recipe.